denoland/docs/runtime/fundamentals/security.md

 system.
 This includes listing the contents of directories, checking for the existence of a given file, and opening or connecting to Unix sockets.

-Access to read files is granted using the `--allow-read` flag, and access to write files is granted using the `--allow-write` flag.
+Access to read files is granted using the `--allow-read` (or `-R`) flag, and access to write files is granted using the `--allow-write` (or `-W`) flag.
 These flags can be specified with a list of paths to allow access to specific files or directories.

 Definition: `--allow-read[=<PATH>...]` or `-R[=<PATH>...]`